Propsowicz/TakeASeat/README.md

 #### User Managment

-The application allows you to create user accounts.
+The application allows to create user accounts.
 Passwords are verified by both Prime React and ASP.NET Core.
 Authentication and authorization is performed by JW Token.
 Also JWT is used to transfer data between frontend and backend.
-The token is stored in a local store and made available to React as a context.
+The token is stored in a local storage and made available to React as a context.

 > User Creator
 ![user](https://github.com/Propsowicz/TakeASeat/blob/appPictures/1_gif_001.gif?raw=true)

 #### Payment

-The payment for boying tickets is made by dotpay.pl service (sandbox mode is used).
+The payment for buying tickets is made by dotpay.pl service (sandbox mode is used).
 Payment service goes as follows:

 - After the user is ready to make payment, the order record in database is created.